-Figure 2: Cryo-focused ion beam milling and lift-out approach for site-specific preparation of frozen-hydrated lamellas from multicellular organisms (adapted from Mahamid et al. J Struct Biol 2015).
+Figure 2: Cryo-focused ion beam milling and lift-out approach for site-specific preparation of frozen-hydrated lamellas from multicellular organisms (adapted from Mahamid et al., J Struct Biol 2015).

 Future projects and goals

-Our team will continue developing and employing techniques for in situ structural biology to elucidate the structural principles and cytoplasmic environment driving the dynamic assembly of phase-separated compartments: stress granules in HeLa cells, which are RNA bodies that form rapidly in the cytoplasm upon cellular stress, and centrosomes, which are sites of microtubule nucleation, in developing C. elegans embryos.
-We will combine these studies with a quantitative description of the crowded nature of cytoplasm and of its local variations, to provide a direct readout of the impact of excluded volume on molecular assembly in living cells.
+Our team will continue developing and employing techniques for in situ structural biology to elucidate the structural principles and cytoplasmic environment driving the dynamic assembly of phase-separated compartments: Stress granules in HeLa cells, which are RNA bodies that form rapidly in the cytoplasm upon cellular stress, and centrosomes, which are sites of microtubule nucleation, in developing C. elegans embryos.
+We combine these studies with a quantitative description of the crowded nature of the cytoplasm and of its local variations, to provide a direct readout of the impact of excluded volume on molecular assembly in living cells.